This lovely dish of garlic butter shrimp is ready in less than 20 minutes.

 Expert Tips

-- In the video, I add the garlic together with the shrimp.
-However, I have found that it's better to allow the garlic to cook for a couple of minutes before adding the shrimp.
+- In the video, I add the garlic with the shrimp.
+However, I have found that allowing the garlic to cook for a couple of minutes before adding the shrimp is better.
 This enables the garlic to brown without overcooking the shrimp.
 The recipe below is written accordingly.

 Recipe FAQs

 Yes, but you'll need to defrost them first.
-If you haven't defrosted them overnight, you can place them in a bowl filled with lukewarm water for 5-7 minutes, replacing the water once or twice.
-Then drain them on paper towels.
+If you haven't defrosted them overnight, place them in a bowl filled with lukewarm water for 5-7 minutes, replacing the water once or twice.
+Then, drain them on paper towels.

 I recommend using extra-large or large shrimp in this recipe.
-You can use smaller shrimp, but they'll be ready faster, so you might want to cook the garlic cloves a bit longer before adding the shrimp.
+You can use smaller shrimp, but they'll be ready in 2-3 minutes.

 I don't recommend it.
-In many of my recipes, I feel that jarred minced garlic works fine (although it's not as tasty as fresh garlic).
+In many of my recipes, jarred minced garlic works fine (although it's not as tasty as fresh garlic).

-But here the garlic is truly the star of the show, so I highly recommend using fresh garlic cloves and slicing them thinly rather than mincing them.
+But here, the garlic is the star of the show, so I highly recommend using fresh garlic cloves and slicing them thinly rather than mincing them.

 Serving Suggestions

-The obvious choice is to serve garlic butter shrimp over rice or pasta, or with thick slices of crusty bread to soak up the buttery sauce.
+Another option is to serve it with thick slices of almond flour bread to soak up the buttery sauce.

-They are also very good when served on spinach or arugula leaves.
-The hot buttery sauce wilts the leaves just enough so that they are not completely raw:
+It's also delicious when served on raw spinach or arugula leaves.
+The hot buttery sauce wilts the leaves just enough, so they're not completely raw:

 Storing Leftovers